carolanncan/lambtron.github.io/articles/2015-07-12-bottom-of-product-hunt-a-look-at-the-product-hunt-effect/index.md

 [BottomOfProductHunt](http://www.bottomofproducthunt.com) is a single purpose, zero-value-add website that only shows posts on Product Hunt beneath a certain score.
 It was built as a fun side project, primarily to troll [my friend](https://twitter.com/dirtyanalytics), who is the project's inspiration and muse.
 As such, I had zero (arguably, negative) expectations about how this site would perform post-Product Hunt launch.
 Knowing the quirks of Silicon Valley, however, it also would not be out of the question if something like this ends up raising a round of financing, or whatever.

-Like any data-minded, analytics-driven troll, I wanted to know _just_ how far reaching my half-baked efforts extended.
+Like any data-minded, analytics-driven troll, I wanted to measure _just_ the extent of my half-baked efforts.
 I added [Segment](https://www.segment.com)'s analytics.js snippet to the page and turned on [Google Analytics](https://analytics.google.com).
 Since this was essentially a static site, I did not map out any "events" that I wanted to track, so the js snippet alone was enough to track page views.

 ## Do you even lift, bro?